 New mobility concepts are coming up everywhere while experts keep announcing the end of car ownership.
 Car dealers will have to deal with these developments as their traditional business model is going to be affected.

 Although this is of course not a one size fits all approach for all the car dealers in all EU countries,VEHO is surely an impressive example how a traditional dealer can adapt to the changes ahead of us.

 CECRA, established in 1983, is the European federation bringing together national professional associations, which represent the interests of motor trade and repair business and European Dealers councils.
 CECRA represents on a European scale 336,720 motor trade and repair enterprises.
 Together they employ 2,9 million people.
 CECRA provides representation to its members within the European Institutions with the aim of following-up as well as influencing the decision-making process.

-Bernard Lycke Director General: email@example.com
+For more information: Bernard Lycke Director General: email@example.com

 At first sight, it looks like the car is still reigning supreme on the suburbs of Europe and Northern America, with no intention to stop.
 In the United States, where the suburbs developed in parallel with car ownership, each household owns 1.93 vehicle (the highest rate in the world).
 In Germany, 70 percent of the people who live in rural and periurban areas drive to work, says Siemens, even though half of these commutes are less than 10 km long and could be covered by bike.
 In France, the current yellow vest movement has highlighted just how many people rely on their car to go about their day: 80 percent of the population uses one every day.
 It is even the preferred mode of transportation to go take the train, according to studies conducted by SNCF Gares et connexions: half of train riders arrive at the station driving their own car.